Table of Contents

 There are bitwise operators in python to compare the binary numbers. we can use bitwise operators to perform Boolean logic on individual bits.

-Here is the bitwise operators and their description in the given table.
+Here are the bitwise operators and their descriptions in the given table.

 let us consider two variables.